Air Conditioner Repair Checklist

 - Making your system stop working faster

-If you can’t recall when you last installed a new one, shut off your unit fully and pull out the filter.
+If you can’t recall when you last replaced your filter, shut off your unit fully and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be situated in a connected filter box or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you see a lot of dust, you certainly should buy a new filter.